margaret-hu/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Throughout creating this app, a challenge I faced was using built in hotkeys in android studio to import libraries as well as write specific functions.
+I struggled a bit to get the android app to run.
+Ended up researching some of the built in hotkeys and import libraries in Android Studio before I found the solutions in the comments section of video tutorials.

 ## License